bizmate/battleship/README.md

         1. Execute the php app/console server:run command.
         2. Browse to the http://localhost:8000 URL.

-    * index page will show the grid and some debugging info
+    * index page will show the grid

     * resetgrid will modify the grid state and reposition the ship